Influactive360/influactive-forms/README.txt

 == Installation ==

 Download the plugin and extract the zip file.
-Upload the forms-everywhere-by-influactive folder to the /wp-content/plugins/ directory of your website.
+Upload the influactive-forms folder to the /wp-content/plugins/ directory of your website.
 Activate the plugin through the "Plugins" menu in WordPress.
-Navigate to the "Forms Everywhere" section in your dashboard to begin crafting your forms.
+Navigate to the "Forms" section in your dashboard to begin crafting your forms.
 == Frequently Asked Questions ==

 How do I create my first form?
-Head to the "Forms Everywhere" section in your dashboard and follow the intuitive steps, much like you would create a post.
+Head to the "Forms" section in your dashboard and follow the intuitive steps, much like you would create a post.

 Can I embed my form elsewhere on my site?
 While the forms do not have a public display by default, you can certainly embed them wherever you choose using our provided shortcodes.